What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 Publish a news story on your website about why your salon is getting involved in Breast Cancer Awareness month.

-Ask the team to say why they are so passionate about getting spreading the message.
+Ask team members to comment on social as to why they are so passionate about spreading the message.

 Do you have any clients who are recovering from breast cancer who would be happy to share their story and help others?